 in the College of Architecture and Planning at CU Denver.
 The college

-delivers the only Master of Science in Historic Preservation
+delivers the only Master of Science degree in Historic Preservation

 in the region, with an emphasis on old building technologies.
 The College’s Center of Preservation Research